Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - Men ahead of their time were always, by definition, outside of it.
 - I didn't come this far to only come this far.
 - I had wanted to make history move ahead in the same way that a child pulls on a plant to make it grow more quickly. - **Václav Havel**
-- “Don't you find it odd," she continued, "that when you're a kid, everyone, all the world, encourages you to follow your dreams.
-But when you're older, somehow they act offended if you even try.” - **Ethan Hawke**
+- Don't you find it odd that when you're a kid, everyone, all the world, encourages you to follow your dreams.
+But when you're older, somehow they act offended if you even try. - **Ethan Hawke**
 - To look up and wonder at our place in the universe, to look down and wonder my place in humanity.
 - You know that place between asleep and awake, that place where you still remember dreaming?
 That’s where I’ll always love you.
 That’s where I’ll be waiting. - **Rich Edwards, Where I'll Be Waiting**
 - They pop up every now and then.
 People who don't wake up from the dream even after tens of years.
 I love people like that. - **Erika Yano, Shirobako**
 - We are always living in tomorrow’s history.
 - A dream we dream together is reality. - **Burning Man 2017**
+- Hope is like a road in the country; there was never a road, but when many people walk on it, the road comes into existence. - **Lu Xun**

 ## Identity